Bishesh58/Bishesh58/README.md

 - 📚 I’m currently learning React, Javascript, Nodejs and Firebase.
 - 👯 I’m looking to collaborate with other passionate developers.
-- 🥅 2021 Goals: Master React, Complete MERN Stack.
-Contribute to Open Source projects.
+- 🥅 2022 Goals: Deep dive into web3, Contribute to Open Source projects.
 - ⚡ Fun fact: I love to make delicious food on my free time & travel new places.

 ### Languages and Tools: